Updated on March 26th, 2020 by Josh Arnold

 Table Of Contents

 The 7 best health care stocks are listed below in order of total expected returns over the next 5 years, from lowest to highest.
 You can instantly jump to any individual stock analysis by clicking on the links below:

 - UnitedHealth Group (UNH)

-- McKesson Corp.
-(MCK)
+- McKesson Corporation (MCK)

 - AbbVie Inc. (ABBV)